Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks

 We employ the temperature evolution model of \citet{Kato+2025}, modified to account for stellar irradiation heating.
 The irradiation flux is computed using the widely used two-layer disk model, in which the disk surface absorbs stellar radiation and reprocesses it as infrared radiation that heats the disk interior \citep{Kusaka+1970,Chiang_1997, Chiang+2001}.
 To calculate the evolution of the midplane temperature, we use a vertically integrated energy equation that accounts for stellar irradiation heating, viscous heating, vertical radiative cooling, radial heat diffusion, and radiation from the parent molecular cloud, expressed as \citep[e.g.,][]{Watanabe+1990, Watanabe+2008, Okuzumi+2022, Kato+2025}

 where $\gamma = 1.4$ is the adiabatic index, $C$ is a dimensionless factor that corrects for the optical thickness and albedo effects on infrared radiation \citep[equation (22) of][]{Okuzumi+2022}, $F_{\rm rep, \downarrow}$ is the vertical downward flux of the reprocessed radiation from the irradiation surface toward the disk interior, $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, $T_{\rm ex}=10~{\rm K}$ is the radiation temperature of the parent molecular cloud \citep{Ueda+2021_2}, and $F_{\rm diff}$ is the vertically integrated radial heat diffusion flux \citep{Kato+2025}.
-The factor $C$ depends on the disk's surface density and the particles' absorption and extinction opacities, the latter of which are function of the calculated particle size (for details, see subsection 2.3 of \citealt{Kato+2025}).
+The factor $C$ depends on the disk surface density and on the particle absorption and extinction opacities, both of which depend on the calculated particle size (for details, see subsection 2.3 of \citealt{Kato+2025}).
 In our simulations, the dust is optically thick to its own radiation, and also the absorption and extinction opacities are comparable.
 In this case, we approximately have $C \approx 8/(3\chi_{\rm R}\Sigma_{\rm g})$, where $\chi_{\rm R}$ is the Rosseland-mean extinction opacity per unit gas mass.

 The downward reprocessed radiation flux is given by

 where $\mu_* = 0.03$, $F_*$, and $f_{\downarrow} = 1/2$ are the sine of the grazing angle between the starlight and disk surface, the magnitude of the direct stellar irradiation flux, and the fraction of the irradiation flux reprocessed downward, respectively.
 For a central star with luminosity $L_*$, $F_*$ can be written as